 List compiled in 2012, courtesy of Joseph L. Goldstein.

-The Nobel Medal for Chemistry was designed by Swedish sculptor and engraver Erik Lindberg and represents Nature in the form of a goddess resembling Isis, emerging from the clouds and holding in her arms a cornucopia.
+The Nobel Prize medal in chemistry was designed by Swedish sculptor and engraver Erik Lindberg and represents Nature in the form of a goddess resembling Isis, emerging from the clouds and holding in her arms a cornucopia.
 The veil which covers her cold and austere face is held up by the Genius of Science.

 The Nobel Prize amount